jw15/wildflower-finder/README_FOR_FRANK.md

 # Hi, Frank!

-My project readme ([https://github.com/jw15/capstone/blob/master/README.md](https://github.com/jw15/capstone/blob/master/README.md)) is pretty long and I figured you wouldn't want to wade through all of it.
-If you do, you can see my thrilling (joking!) project website with rather sparse looking zoomable plot of image GPS data (also here: [http://ec2-34-226-23-205.compute-1.amazonaws.com:8105/#](http://ec2-34-226-23-205.compute-1.amazonaws.com:8105/#))
+My project readme ([https://github.com/jw15/capstone/blob/master/README.md](https://github.com/jw15/capstone/blob/master/README.md)) is a conglomeration of my proposal and some updates and I figured you wouldn't want to wade through all of it.
+(Although... it does feature my thrilling (joking!) project website with rather sparse looking zoomable plot of image GPS data (also here: [http://ec2-34-226-23-205.compute-1.amazonaws.com:8105/#](http://ec2-34-226-23-205.compute-1.amazonaws.com:8105/#)))

 ### Aims